mabirhire1/aws-kcvpc-setup/README.md

 2. Select the KCVPC and enter the following details:
    - Name: PublicSubnet
    - IPv4 CIDR block: 10.0.1.0/24
-   - Availability Zone: eu-west-1a (or any available AZ in your region)
+   - Availability Zone: us-east-1a (or eu-west-1a)
 3. Click "Create subnet"

 ### Private Subnet